asa-jg/BPSQuiver/README.md

   ```
 ## Usage

-Total support is currently available for all quivers.
+Total support is currently available for all acyclic quivers.

-In main.m, run `DeriveSchurIndex(M,Range,Rank);` where `M` is the adjacency matrix, `Range` is the desired maximum exponent of `q` in the Schur Index, and `Rank` is the rank of the Coulomb Branch.
+In main.m, run `DeriveSchurIndexWL(M,Range,Rank);` where `M` is the adjacency matrix, `Range` is the desired maximum exponent of `q` in the Schur Index, and `Rank` is the rank of the Coulomb Branch.

 ## Mathematica Code
 Coming soon.